“I am determined that I would examine and study all things that are done in this world” Ecclesiastes 1:12-18

 AO6: Candidates must use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.
 (This requirement must constitute 20% of the marks for each specification as a whole.)

 AO7: Demonstrate presentation skills in a formal setting

 AO8: Listen and respond appropriately to spoken language, including to questions and feedback on presentations

 AO9: Use spoken standard English effectively in speeches and presentations.

 How will the subject be assessed?

 Formal assessment at the end of the course is through the AQA examination board.
 At key stage four, informal assessment is continuous with formative assessment that take place in a cycle for both language and literature.
 This formative assessment takes place in lessons and homework.
 Summative assessments are calendared to check the progress, knowledge and understanding of each individual which are then used formatively.
 Pupils sit three internal assessments in formal conditions (PPEs) and these are used to inform additional learning support strategies.
-These are at the end of year 10 (May), autumn term in year 11 (November) and spring term in year 11 (February).
+These are at the end of year 10 (May), autumn term in year 11 (January).

 Enrichment and / or extra-curricular activities

 We provide a wide variety of enrichment opportunities in English to allow our young people to experience the literary works we study or write: